Corentinbfx/MOOC---BioInfo/README.md

 # MOOC---BioInfo
+Exam BAC 2 Unamur

-Cycle.py allows to find the longest Eulerian Path in dataset.txt
+Cycle.py allows to find the longest Eulerian Path in kmers-data.txt

-Chemin.py allows to find a Eulerian Path in dataset.txt
+Chemin.py allows to find a Eulerian Path in kmers-data.txt